prjemian/docs_demo/README.md

 ### Push to GitHub

-Push these commits back to GitHub (you\'ll need your github username and authentication token).
+Push these commits back to GitHub (you\'ll need your github username and [access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)).
 This will start the workflow that should create the HTML documentation and push it to the `gh-pages` branch:

 <details>
 <summary>TODO</summary>
-TODO: Explain the github username and authentication token
+Instead of passwords, GitHub now requires remote users to setup and use a <em>personal access token</em> for authentication during `git push` and others steps that require credentials.

+A web search for <em>GitHub personal access token</em> should return many links to help on this.
+One such link, https://www.howtogeek.com/devops/how-to-set-up-https-personal-access-tokens-for-github-authentication/, provides a good explanation about this PAT and how to manage it locally.

+CAUTION: Do <b color="red">NOT</b> put the token in any file that will push it to GitHub.
+This would publish your credentials for any hacker anywhere to take over your GitHub account!

+We've all done something like that at one time or another.
+Or committed a really big file that should not remain in the repository.

-Caution about not putting the token in a repository and NOT to push it to GitHub.
-How to remove such a push from the repo entirely (not just undo in later commit)
+<b>Q</b>: How to remove such a push from the repo entirely (not just undo in later commit)?

-Teach good management of this credential.

-git credentials cache is added info
+<b>A</b>: Web search for <em>git revert commit</em>.
+One link: https://www.theserverside.com/tutorial/How-to-git-revert-a-commit-A-simple-undo-changes-example
 </details>

     git push